Baptist Union of Norway: Establishment of institutions

 Along with the Baptist Union of Denmark and the Baptist Union of Sweden, the Norwegian union established a congregation in San Francisco, the Scandinavian Seamen Mission in 1946.
 Two Norwegians have been secretary-general of the Baptist World Alliance.
 The first was Arnold T. Øhrn from 1948 to 1960, and his successor Josef Nordenhang from 1960 to 1969.
 The Baptist Folk High School was inaugurated in 1958.
 It changed its name to Holtekilen Folk High School in 1979.

 Many of the smallest congregations had problems funding both a church and the pastor's wages.
 In some congregations this was solved by only hiring the pastor part-time, or having them funded through their spouse working.
 In any case wages were comparatively low for the education.
 From the 1960s a "wage fund" was created, whereby larger congregations subsidized the wages of pastors in smaller congregations.
 The Baptist Study Council was established in 1972 to publish study circles.
 This agency remained until 2010.
 The missionary activity was expanded from 1984, when the annual conference voted to allow mission to other countries than Zaïre.

 Oppdal Baptist Congregation left the union in 1986.
-During the mid 1980s the union experienced major economic problems and a large deficit.
+During the mid-1980s the union experienced major economic problems and a large deficit.
 The congress of the European Baptist Federation was hosted in Lillehammer in 1994, with the union as the organizer.
 Four thousand delegates participated at the event at Håkons Hall.
 The union launched its website on 19 February 1996.
 Banneret was reorganized in 2004 and changed from a weekly newspaper to a monthly magazine.
 It took the name Baptist.no in 2009.

 Oslo Third Baptist Congregation was excluded from the union in 2006 after it had elected a member living in a same-sex partnership to its board.
 After decades with stagnating membership, the Baptist community experienced rising membership numbers and increasing number of congregations from the late 2000s.
 The Norwegian Baptist Seminary was reorganized in 2008.
 It merged with the Pentecostal Center for Leadership and Theology to form the Norwegian School of Leadership and Theology.
 It was accredited as a college and was situated at the Baptist complex at Stabekk.

 Organization

 The union has 97 congregations.
 Membership is tied to the individual congregations rather than to the union.
 Based on a form of weak congregationalism, these are autonomous organizations which elect their own leadership.
 The union therefore acts as a coordinating organization.
 The congregations are organized into five regional districts, each with their own board.
 The union has an annual meeting with delegates from each congregation.
 This body holds the supreme authorities within the union.
 It appoints the main board, other committees and various issues regarding economy, institutions and plans.

-The head office is situated at Stabekk in Bærum outside Oslo.
+The head office is situated at Stabekk in Bærum Municipality outside Oslo.
 The union has an administration with seven employees, led by Secretary-General Terje Aadne.
 The Baptist Union of Norway is a member of the Baptist World Alliance, the European Baptist Federation and the Christian Council of Norway.